-Ranking high on Google search results pages can often feel like a mysterious art as you struggle to find the reason why your website is hidden on page twenty instead of page one.
-This can often be the fault of poor SEO copywriting that doesn’t factor in what Google is looking for in a quality, relevant webpage.
+Ranking high on Google search results pages can be a struggle as you look for the the reason why your website is hidden on page twenty instead of page one.
+Quite often, this is due to poor SEO copywriting – failing to factor in exactly what Google and readers are looking for in a quality, relevant webpage.

 Keywords Unlock Your Copy’s Meaning

-How Long Is Good SEO Copywriting?
+How Long is Good SEO Copywriting?

 How to Format for the Best SEO